logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/batch-data.md

     ```
 !!! note
     All primary and event time columns of all the feature groups included in the feature view will be returned.
 If they have the same names across feature groups and the join prefix was not provided then reading operation will fail with ambiguous column exception.
+    Make sure to define the join prefix if primary key and event time columns have the same names across feature groups.

 For Python-clients, handling small or moderately-sized data, we recommend enabling the [ArrowFlight Server with DuckDB](../../../setup_installation/common/arrow_flight_duckdb.md), which will provide significant speedups over Spark/Hive for reading batch data.
 If the service is enabled, and you want to read this particular batch data with Hive instead, you can set the read_options to `{"use_hive": True}`.